 So that's not ideal.

-But could Russia and Europe really kick-off?
-And if they did how would that work out?
-Be warned: as Keir Giles, associate fellow with the UK foreign policy think-tank Chatham House, tells me, "There's not much good news."
+But could Russia and Europe really go to war?
+And if they did, how would that work out?
+Be warned: As Keir Giles, associate fellow with the UK foreign-policy think tank Chatham House, that is a nonprofit, nongovernmental organization based in London tells me, "There's not much good news."

 1. Tensions Rise